Artrage/moodsic/README.md

 Find music albums on Spotify that match their current mood.

 **Site owner's goal:**
-Earn money on each book purchased via a link from the site.
+Earn money on each album purchased via a link from the site.

 **The features include:**
 1. Users select their current mood from a dropdown menu.
 The selection will open in a new page, and user will be able to select the album(s) from the displayed results.